navYadav20/AI-Stock-Analyzer-Forecasting/README.md

 4. Install required packages: `pip install -r requirements.txt`

 5. Set up your API Key ): Create a folder named `.streamlit` in the project root.
  Inside .streamlit, create a file named secrets.toml.
 Add your API key to this file:

-GEMINI_API_KEY = "YOUR_API_KEY_HERE"

 6. Run the application: `streamlit run app.py`